lyna-sher/Website/content/authors/admin/_index.md

 #   icon_pack: fab
 #   link: https://www.linkedin.com/in/tom-truyts-5b5597137
 superuser: true
-title: Lyna Sheremeta
+title: Vasylyna Sheremeta
 ---

-Tom Truyts is a professor of public economics at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
-His research interests include public finance, microsimulation modelling, transport and environmental economics, fiscal federalism and data science.
-His former research was focussing on game theory, auction theory and economic history.
+Vasylyna Sheremeta is currently a doctoral student in economics at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
+Her research interests are in the field of public economics, microsimulation modelling, transport and environmental economics.
+More specifically her research centers around the questions of efficiency and equity of public policies aimed to mitigate road congestion.

-Tom Truyts coordinates the Beamm project, an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.
+Lyna Sheremeta the core developer in the Beamm project, an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.

-Tom Truyts is the director (together with Gilles Grandjean) of the Center for Applied Public Economics (<a href="https://capeusaintlouis.com">CAPE</a>), co-director of the Institut de Recherches interdisciplinaires sur Bruxelles (<a href="https://irib.be">IRIB</a>) and a member of the Center for Research in Economics (<a href="https://cerec.be">CEREC</a>), all at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
+Lyna Sheremeta is a member of the Center for Applied Public Economics (<a href="https://capeusaintlouis.com">CAPE</a>) and the Center for Research in Economics (<a href="https://cerec.be">CEREC</a>), all at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.